EvanLosh/dictionary-random-word-app/README.md

 Add a button fetch a random word from the API

 Deliverable #3
-Display the word that was fetched, and display a word upon landing on the page
+Display the word that was fetched.
+Include pronunciation, definitions, synonyms, antonyms.

 Deliverable #4
-Dynamic list of all of the words that have been displayed
+Add a word history list.
+Whenever a word is displayed, add it to the list. (not persisting)

 Deliverable #5
+Add a saved word list and a button to add the current word to the saved word list.
+Add a delete button to remove words.

+Deliverable #6
 Click on a word from the list to display it again

-Stretch goal #1 Add a button to save the current word to a list
+Stretch goal #1 Make the saved word list persist.

-Stretch goal #2 Word of the day (persists when reloading the page, changes from day to day)
+Stretch goal #2 When the page loads, display the word of the day (persists when reloading the page, changes from day to day)

-Stretch goal #3 Select a letter and restrict new words to start with that letter
+Stretch goal #3 User can select a letter, and new words will start with that letter